Tensor Neural Network and Its Numerical Integration: Numerical examples

 In the last example, different from eigenvalue problems discussed in the above subsections, we tentatively test the performance of TNN for high-dimensional boundary value problems.
 For this aim, we consider the following boundary value problem with the Neumann boundary condition

 Then the exact solution is

-We use the same loss function as \cite{EYu} and test cases with $d=5,10,20$, respectively.
-TNN with depth 2 and width 50 in each subnetwork is used for all cases.
-Referring to the optimization tips in \cite{MIM}, we use the Adam optimizer in the first 100000 steps and then the L-BFGS in the subsequent 50000 steps to produce the final result.
+We use the same loss function as \cite{EYu} and test cases with $d=5,10,20$, respectively. \revise{For all cases, each subnetwork of TNN is a FNN with two hidden layers and each hidden layer has 50 hidden neurons.} Referring to the optimization tips in \cite{MIM}, we use the Adam optimizer in the first 100000 steps and then the L-BFGS in the subsequent 50000 steps to produce the final result.
 The corresponding numerical results for $p=2d$ are reported in Figure \ref{fig_neumann} and Table \ref{table_neumann}.
 The final relative errors have almost the same order of magnitude for different dimensions.

 From (\ref{exact_neumann}), the exact solution can be represented as CP-decomposition with rank $d$.
 We can at least claim that the rank of the exact solution is no more than $d$.
 For the case $d=10$, we take hyperparameter $p$ from 1 to 20 and train the TNN with a learning rate of 0.01.
 Figure \ref{fig_neumann_error_p} shows the final relative errors $\widehat e_{L^2}$ and $\widehat e_{H^1}$ after 100000 epochs versus $p$.
 From Figure \ref{fig_neumann_error_p}, we can find an interesting phenomenon that the explicit CP representation (\ref{exact_neumann}) may not describe the effect of low-rank approximation properly.
 From (\ref{exact_neumann}), it looks like the real rank of the exact solution is $p=10$, but there is no significant error reduction from $p=5$ to $p=20$.